-Rhamphorhynchus (Frey et al., 2003).
-Thus the soft tissues preserved here are of 1 importance and do provide corroboration of existing hypotheses.
+Lagerstaett-type deposits, soft tissues remain rare for pterosaurs, though increasing amounts of material are being discovered and described (Sullivan et al., 2014).
+The brachiopatagia are probably still the most commonly preserved parts, although some that might expect to be relatively commonly preserved are still rare.
+For example, claw sheathes were first reported for the Solnhofen in 2003 (Frey et al., 2003) and beaks are also little known, even though they were presumably present on edentulous pterosaurs as well as being known for toothed forms including Pterodactylus and importance and do provide corroboration of existing hypotheses.
 2 3 The part of wing membranes preserved here (Figs. 5, 6) may be actual fossilised soft tissues, or merely the remains of impressions in the matrix.
-This is difficult to 4 determine as the wings are seen primarily in ventral view and actinofibrils may be 5 concentrated in the ventral part of the wing (Padian & Rayner, 1993) and can be 6 preserved as natural casts in some specimens.
-The limited extent of the fibers seen in 7 8 the brachiopatagium may be a result of poor preservation, or because most of the wing 9 is preserved and the fibers are buried within it.
-Examination under UV light may reveal stissue is genuinely preserved (as hinted at by the orange staining) or merely 10 11 impressions.
-The actinofibrils that are seen do conform roughly to the size and shape previously 12 described for these in other erosaurs (including Rhamphorhynchus) being 13 14 approximately 0.05 mm in diameter (Padian & Rayner, 1993; Bennett, 2000; Frey et al., 15 2003) and these conform most closely to the type A wing fibers as described by Kellner et al. (2009).
+This is difficult to 4 5 determine as the wings are seen primarily in ventral view and actinofibrils may be concentrated in the ventral part of the wing (Padian & Rayner, 1993) and can be 6 7 preserved as natural casts in some specimens.
+The limited extent of the fibers seen in 8 the brachiopatagium may be a result of poor preservation, or because most of the wing 9 is preserved and the fibers are buried within it.
+Examination under UV light may reveal is tissue is genuinely preserved (as hinted at by the orange staining) or merely 10 11 impressions.
+12 The actinofibrils that are seen do conform roughly to the size and shape previously described for these in other pterosaurs (including Rhamphorhynchus) being 13 14 approximately 0.05 mm in diameter (Padian & Rayner, 1993; Bennett, 2000; Frey et al., 15 2003) and these conform most closely to the type A wing fibers as described by Kellner et al. (2009).
 16 17 Confirmation of fibers being present in the uropatagium (Fig. 7) is more important.
-18 These have been reported before, being also present in the holotype of the anurognathid 19 Jeholopterus (Kellner et al., 2009) where fibers are seen to be both subparallel to the long axis of the body and also perpendicular to the tibia as seen here.
-Unwin and 20 21 Bakhurina (1994) also noted that the scaphognathine Sordes had a large uropatagium 22 replete with fibers, but the size, shape and orientation of these was not discussed and
+These have been reported before, being also present in the holotype of the anurognathid 18 19 Jeholopterus (Kellner et al., 2009) where fibers are seen to be both subparallel to the long axis of the body and also perpendicular to the tibia as seen here.
+Unwin and 20 21 Bakhurina (1994) also noted that the scaphognathine Sordes had a large uropatagium replete with fibers, but the size, shape and orientation of these was not discussed and 22